fanyingfx/fanyingfx.github.io/_notes/Public/Using Mecab with Unidic.md

 unidic-csj-xxx.zalled directory, ususally is `C:\Program Files\MeCab`

-then extract the unidic dictionary to the dic directory in the uinidic direcotry find the dicrc and change the content add line for the yomi
+then extract the unidic dictionary to the dic directory in the uindic direcotry find the dicrc and change the content add line for Lute to get reading

 ```
 ; yomi